-One of the key differences in our practice compared to a normal, insurance based physical therapy is how we schedule our sessions.
+One of the key differences in our practice compared to normal, insurance-based physical therapy is how we schedule our sessions.
 We normally do a session once every week to two weeks.
-This developed as a result of our focus on home plan.
+This developed as a result of our focus on the home plan.
 The second reason was how we started to use braces, tape, and training aids.